 It is no longer enough to have smart, stand-alone heating products.
 Only by connecting energy plants, buildings and homes can we build on data and leverage the new heating opportunities.
 Extensive use of digitalization can make the whole energy system smarter, more efficient, more environment friendly and more reliable: it enables control of temperature and flows, inter-connecting production plants, distribution network, buildings and individual homes in real-time.
 It uses data from sensors and energy meters in all parts of the network to analyze and predict heating demand and production in order to create a truly energy efficient system.

 By 2030, cities will consume 60-80% of energy resources.
-Looking at Europe alone, heating in buildings accounts for 30% of total energy consumption!
 In addition, cities are responsible for 70% of global emissions.
-In the EU 36% of all CO2 emissions come from buildings, with 240 billion euros spent annually for heating and hot water.
+In the EU 36% of all CO2 emissions come from buildings.
 The optimization of current technical building systems alone potentially leads to 30% savings - 67 billion euros annually.
-Looking at the bigger picture, that is equivalent to 14% of the EU energy efficiency target for 2030.
-Furthermore, around 300,000 jobs could be created in the production and installation of energy-efficient products and services.
+Within the building sector for energy renovation, on average 18 jobs are created per 1 million euro invested in energy efficiency renovations.
 Only complete decarbonization of buildings can secure EU transition to the low carbon economy by 2050.

 Traditional heating systems do not meet energy efficiency goals: they fail to adjust to weather conditions, ventilation and thermodynamic properties of the building or the inhabitants’ living patterns.
 This results in the growth of energy consumption and power demand in the city, overheating, poor indoor climate and more emissions.
 Residents are facing humidity issues, building owners are facing growth of costs, energy companies struggle to meet demand and CO2 emissions increase.